stegemang/sqlimdb/README.md

 title.ratings.tsv.gz
 ```

+.gz file format is some time of file compression.
+I used 7zip to unzip to access the tsv files.
+Rename or keep track of file names when you do decompress, they all seemed to default to data.tsv for me.

 #### Jupyter Notebook

 You hopefully already have this, if not there are plenty of guides online and setting it up varies a little from Windows to Mac to Linux.